 During his tenure as a Workforce Development Professional, Matt was also selected to lead several special projects/initiatives which has granted additional training in a few areas; including the Disability Employment Initiative (DEI), Out-of-school-youth, and English as a second language populations (primarily Spanish).
 Matt can be reached at: firstname.lastname@example.org

-Eric Flores is a Policy Analyst at the California Workforce Association, and assists the staff and board with Local, Federal, and State issues regarding workforce development.
+Eric Flores is a Policy Director at the California Workforce Association, and assists the staff and board with Local, Federal, and State issues regarding workforce development.

 Prior to working for CWA, Eric worked on Legislative affairs for the United Food and Commercial Workers Western States Council, helping staff the Council’s legislative director on labor bills such as Farmworker Overtime and the Reliable Scheduling Act.